-Failure to do so could cause equipment damage.
-Support the fan board to prevent the deck from sliding too far forward and falling out of the unit.
+Failure to follow instructions below could result in equipment damage.

+Before removing bolts that support the fanboard, provide support to prevent the deck from falling out of the unit.

 The drain pan, fan(s) and motor is on one assembly.
 To access: